laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

         or \        // Comment here, should not matter ...
         indicator-right blink-flag \

-    // ^ That linefeed should have triggered!
+    // ^ That linefeed has terminated the run when statement

         sleep 0
     pos1 :